Fred-Spreen-Logikos/pylint-checkbranch/README.md

 number of current shortcomings.
 In no particular order:

 * Filename sorting may be case-sensitive
-* MUST be run from the repository root!
-* Can only find `.pylintrc` in the working directory
+* Can only find `.pylintrc` in the repository root
 * Absent `.pylintrc` file may cause errors
 * Assumes that `pylint` and `git` commands are available
 * Developed and used in a wholly Unix-like environment (not tested in Windows)